Police release identities of 3 people killed in Norfolk crash

 NORFOLK, Va.
-(WAVY) — Norfolk police are working to figure out the cause of a deadly crash that happened Friday night.
+(WAVY) — Norfolk police are working to figure out the cause of a crash that claimed three lives Friday night.

 The call came in around 10:15 p.m. for the incident on East Princess Anne Road in Norfolk near Military Highway and Northampton Boulevard.

-Two men and a woman died, leaving another woman hospitalized with serious injuries.
+Two men and a woman died, leaving another woman hospitalized with serious injuries, police said.

-Police say 49-year-old Denis F. Snead, 40-year-old Joshua Delp, and 36-year-old Christiane Rivera died last night.
+The victims were identified as 49-year-old Denis F. Snead, 40-year-old Joshua Delp, and 36-year-old Christiane Rivera, all from Norfolk.

 A 48-year-old woman was transported to Sentara Norfolk General Hospital with life-threatening injuries.
-She is expected to recover.
+She is expected to recover, police said.

 “Shortly before 10:15 p.m., we heard a gigantic boom,” said Tim, a neighbor who did not want to reveal his full identity.